Like all of the Western markets, The Hobbit: The Desolation of

 British Pound.
 Together these factors have contributed to a decline

-in the number of British travellers arriving in New Zealand into
+in the number of British travellers arriving in New Zealand in

-the first months of 2011, on the back of decreasing arrivals
+2013, on the back of decreasing arrivals throughout 2011 and

 Younger travellers from our target market in the UK are more